lawsocsg/lawsoc-clinic-manual/docs/criminal-law-and-procedure.md

 Magistrate may be notified for a warrant to be issued against his/her to secure his/her attendance.

-**9. What can an investigating officer do?**\  [107]_
+**9. What can an investigating officer do?**[^12]

 Some of the powers of an investigating officer are as follows:

-    a.
-To order a person to go to a police station or other place for questioning and for taking of a statement.
+> a\.
+To order a person to go to a police station or other place for
+> questioning and for taking of a statement.

 b.
 To record what you have to say and ask you to sign it.
 c.
 To search a place and take away things to be used as evidence.
 d.
 To seize properties which may be exhibits in the case.

 Being Charged In Court
 ----------------------